jorbDehmel/tera/README.md

 `make install`

-To remove Tera binaries from your system:
+To remove Tera binaries from your system (Linux only):

 `make uninstall`